 On behalf of Gilman Scholarship Program, the U.S. Department of State’s Bureau of Educational and Cultural Affairs, and the Institute of International Education, congratulations on receiving a Gilman Scholarship to study or intern abroad!

-This two-part video will help you set a budget for studying abroad, keep to your budget while overseas, and provide tips and tricks to help you use money abroad.
+This two-part video series will help you set a budget for studying abroad, keep to your budget while overseas, and provide tips and tricks to help you use money abroad.

 Part One: Preparing to Go Abroad